microsoft/vscode-docs/docs/getstarted/getting-started.md

 ## Step 1: Open a folder in VS Code

-You can use VS Code for individual files or you can open a folder to work on a project with multiple files.

-When you open a folder in VS Code, this is called a *workspace*.
-A workspace enables VS Code to configure settings that only apply to a specific folder, store and restore the UI state associated with the folder, persist task or debug configurations, and more.
-Learn more about [workspaces](/docs/editor/workspaces.md).
+VS Code is a great lightweight editor where you can with individual files seamlessly, for example for quick edits or to view a file.
+However, by opening a folder, also known as a *workspace*, you unlock more features, such as folder-specific configuration settings, restoring the UI state for that folder, debug configurations, and more.
+Get more info about [workspaces](/docs/editor/workspaces.md).

 Let's start by creating a folder and opening it in VS Code.
+You'll use this folder throughout the tutorial.

 1. Create a new folder `vscode101` on your computer.